willstMSFT/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-readiness.md

 :::image type="content" alt-text="Screenshot showing chart for Copilot active users in an organization." source="../../media/copilot-usage-enable-active-users.png" lightbox="../../media/copilot-usage-enable-active-users.png":::

 This graph shows the sum of users who could benefit the most from Copilot based on where Copilot provides the most value in day-to-day scenarios.
-By default, it's sorted by descending order across all rows by column ‘Suggested candidate for Copilot’.
+By default, it's sorted by descending order across all rows by column 'Suggested candidate for Copilot'.

 :::image type="content" alt-text="Screenshot showing chart to determine where Copilot can impact users the most." source="../../media/copilot-readiness-details.png" lightbox="../../media/copilot-readiness-details.png":::